Difference Between Metaphor and Analogy

 Metaphor vs Analogy

-The difference between metaphor and an analogy is that the former relies on indirect comparisons while the latter relies only on direct comparisons.
+The difference between a metaphor and an analogy is that the former relies on indirect comparisons while the latter relies only on direct comparisons.
 Their similarities fall short of such distinctions as the mode of expression is never taken in the same sense.
 One cannot create a single sentence with multiple usages of both these literary devices.
 They add a lot of weightage and thus make the reader delve deeper into the phrases.

 Metaphor vs Analogy

-A metaphor is a complex literary device that aims at comparing two similar objects without using any extra emphasizing terms. it can be used in poems and anecdotes alike.
+A metaphor is a complex literary device that aims at comparing two similar objects without using any extra emphasizing terms.
+It can be used in poems and anecdotes alike.

 Metaphors are mostly considered short forms of other literary devices as the compactness of expression helps in maintaining the flow.
 It is best to compare a metaphor with a simile so that the extra terms are not left out.